Chanchal2125/It-is-For-Everyone/README.md

 - Hurry up guys...!!
 You are only few steps away to complete your Hacktoberfest challenge.
 Make 4 pull requests and complete your hacktoberfest challenge and get a chance to win T-shirt.
 - It is for only 1 month.

-# ✨ For contribution
-- You can contribute your code in any one language like c, c++, java, python etc.
-- Your code should be neat and clean
-- You can add any code but it should not be repeated.
-To avoid redundancy, check all codes before
-- Add your code to the relevant folder
-    - If your code contains Python code then it should be in python folder
-- If the folder of any language is not exists already then create it and add your code

-# 📚 Contribution rules
-- Do NOT remove other content.
-- Add your name to the <b>CONTRIBUTORS.md</b> file
-- Add me as reviewer
-- Try to keep pull requests small to minimize merge conflicts.</li>

 # 📚 How to edit CONTRIBUTORS.md?
 - Add your name with github profile link such as 👇
     ```